 To the right of Saint Gregorius’ chapel is a little chamber where the saint reportedly slept on the stone steps of the stairs when he was still a monk.
 Just outside the chapel is a marble chair that Gregorius used after he had been elected pope.
 The chair is much older though.
 It probably dates from the first century BCE.

 The most interesting piece of art in the chapel is a cupboard or ambry made by Andrea Bregno (ca. 1418-1506) and his school.
 The date on the cupboard reads 1469 in Roman numerals.
 The cupboard is gilded and it shows the Madonna and Child in the centre, with Saint Gregorius to the right and Saint Andrew to the left.
 The top frieze features the Castel Sant’Angelo.
 It shows scenes from another legend pertaining to the life of Saint Gregorius.
 When Rome was struck by a terrible plague in 590, the saint led a penitential procession through the city.
 When the procession was near the Castel Sant’Angelo – the former Mausoleum of the Roman emperor Hadrianus -, Gregorius saw the archangel Michael sheathing his sword, thus putting an end to the plague.
-This legend is retold on the fresco behind the cupboard, which is the work of Giovanni Battista Ricci (ca. 1537-1627).
+This legend is retold by the fresco behind the cupboard, which is the work of Giovanni Battista Ricci (ca. 1537-1627).
 The real Castel Sant’Angelo is still topped by a statue of Michael the Archangel which shows him putting his sword back in the scabbard.

 - Capitool Reisgidsen Rome, 2009 Dutch edition, p.
 192;